Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 • The maturity test of a UAS bachelor’s thesis is always written as an individual work even if the thesis had been done as group work.

-• The maturity test is written in formal style and taking into account the general structure of an essay/media release.
+• The maturity test is written in a formal style and following the general structure of an essay or media release.
 The maturity test thus also demonstrates competence in various text types.
 The maturity test of a UAS master’s thesis is written as a media release in accordance with the Media Release Instructions.

-• The maturity test is titled according to the topic and subtitles are used if necessary.
+• The maturity test is titled according to the topic, and headings are used if necessary.
 The main title should indicate which question is answered in the maturity test.
 Paragraph division is indicated by an empty line between paragraphs.

-• The matter is presented in the student’s own words, i.e. the maturity test is an independent essay separate from the thesis.
-The content of the maturity test must be comprehensible in its entirety without the reader having seen the thesis.
+• The content must be presented in the student’s own words, i.e. the maturity test is an independent essay separate from the thesis.
+The content of the maturity test must be fully comprehensible without the reader having seen the thesis.

-• The maturity test of a UAS bachelor’s thesis is a comparable to an exam, which means that no material may be used as an aid in the test.
-Source material must not be paraphrased in the maturity test either, so source references are not used in it.
+• The maturity test of a UAS bachelor’s thesis is comparable to an exam, which means that no materials may be used during the test.
+Source material must not be used or paraphrased in the maturity test either, so source references are not used in it.

-• The maturity test is completed timed in Moodle (web text) or in the EXAM.
-In both the cases, the duration of the maturity test shall not exceed 3 hours.
+• The maturity test is a timed exam in Moodle (web text) or in the EXAM.
+In both cases, the duration of the maturity test shall not exceed 3 hours.

 • The student can register for a maturity test when their thesis is in the finishing phase.